ahza64/snipits/monitoring/README.md

 ```
 # for the nagios server or build.dispatchr.co
-$ mv Makefile.server ~/Makefile # for build server or nagios server
+$ cp Makefile.server ~/Makefile # for build server or nagios server
 $ sudo make all HOST=<host_name> # host name can be dev, stage, etc

 ```